 The most common vet visit is for ear problems.
 If your dog has "junk" coming out of his ear, he/she probably has an ear problem.
-If you allow your dog to dig holes, fungus could start to grow inside their ears causing an ear infection.
+If you allow your dog to dig holes, the fungus could start to grow inside their ears causing an ear infection.
 If your dog is in the water a lot, he/she might have extra water stuck inside their ear, causing ear irritation and possible infection.
-First, try soaking a cotton ball in rubbing alcohol, insert into the ear canal, flap his ear over the cotton ball, and massage, causing the alcohol to drain into the ear, cleaning it at the same time.
+First, try soaking a cotton ball in rubbing alcohol, insert it into the ear canal, flap his ear over the cotton ball, and massage, causing the alcohol to drain into the ear, cleaning it at the same time.
 Repeat for a few days.
 If no improvement, Zymox enzymatic ear solution works really well for almost any time of ear problem.
-If you dog gets continuous ear infections/problems, instead of using the Zymox Otic without Hydrocortisone Dog Ear Care, it works really well to keep any reoccurring problems at bay.
-If after using this for a few weeks and no improvement or if the ear problem is accompanied with a fever, get to the Vet.
+If your dog gets continuous ear infections/problems, instead of using the Zymox Otic without Hydrocortisone Dog Ear Care, it works really well to keep any reoccurring problems at bay.
+If after using this for a few weeks and no improvement or if the ear problem is accompanied by a fever, get to the Vet.
 (Normal dog temp is 101.5 - 102).

 Taking Your Dog's Temperature